 Have you ever asked yourself the question, “What is it like to be debt free?”
 This question dominated my thoughts for months while my wife and I were paying off our debt, so I understand where you’re coming from.
 But now that we are on the other side of it, we have the answer, and it is even more wonderful than we imagined.

-In short, after you have put in the amount of effort, sacrifice and intentionality it to takes become debt free, you will experience newfound freedom and relief in your financial life.
+In short, when you become debt free, you will experience freedom and relief in your financial life.
 You will know what it’s like to make money and keep it.
 You will build savings with ease, and accomplish financial goals quicker than ever.
 And most obviously, you won’t owe other people money, which is a fantastic feeling.

 But just in case you were wanting to know a little bit more, here is what we have experienced–and what we hope you will experience–from life after debt.